najirod02/Serial2CAN/README.md

 ```bash
 candump can0
 ```
-All traffic will be intercepted (based on the mask of the board/terminal) and will be displayed on terminal.
+All traffic will be intercepted (based on the mask of the board / terminal) and will be displayed on terminal.

 ```bash
 candump can0 -l
 ```
 If you want to log all frames into an auto-generated file.

 ## Authors
 Dorijan Di Zepp dorijan.dizepp@eagletrt.it